cloudflare/cloudflare-docs/content/1.1.1.1/faq.md

 The resolver asks one of the root servers where to find the next link in the chain — the top-level domain (abbreviated to TLD) or domain ending.
 An example of a TLD is `.com` or `.org`.
 Luckily, the root servers store the locations of all the TLD servers, so they can return which IP address the DNS resolver should go ask next.

-The resolver then asks the TLD’s servers where it can find the domain it is looking for.
+The resolver then asks the TLD's servers where it can find the domain it is looking for.
 For example, a resolver might ask `.com` where to find `cloudflare.com`.
 TLDs host a file containing the location of every domain using the TLD.

 Once the resolver has the final IP address, it returns the answer to the computer that asked.